 Activities in the Australian and New Zealand Division account for a major portion of the Group's profitability and sales.
-The EBIT of this Division came in above that of the PCP, and we are confident that the operations of this division are fundamentally sound, despite the fire in our Head Office in Sydney that affected operations in January 2015.
+The EBIT of this Division came in lower that of the PCP as expected, as a result of a weaker AUD raising cost of goods sold and lowering trading margins.